Debbie is a playwright, author and editor of eight acting books published by Smith & Kraus, Inc. Debbie's

 drug abuse among teens, You Belong to Me, a piece about dating violence, and Snowflakes, a theatrical

 documentary exploring Autism.
-Her most recent play, Digital Natives, focuses on the addiction of excessive
+Her most recent play, Drowining in Quicksand, focuses on the struggle for

-texting and Internet usage.
-It premiered in April 2016.
+teens with depression, anxiety, and self-harm.
+It premiered in April 2017.

 workshops around the country.
 Debbie received her MFA in theatre from Brandeis University and is a proud member of the